clj-kondo/clj-kondo/doc/hooks.md

 the rewrite-clj nodes using a macro in the configuration.
 After macroexpansion, clj-kondo coerces the s-expression back into rewrite-clj nodes.
-That makes this feature easier to use than `:analyze-call`, but comes at the cost of loss of precision with respect to locations: all lint warnings will be reported at the call site of the macro.
+That makes this feature easier to use than `:analyze-call`, but comes at the cost of loss of precision with respect to locations: some lint warnings will be reported at a parent node location.
 Similar rules to `:analyze-hook` apply to this feature: the macro in the config doesn't have to be the same as the original macro, as long as it expands in syntactically sane expressions.
 The config macros, like `:analyze-call` hooks, are running in SCI and have a subset of Clojure